 Instrument false alarms often occur in the vicinity of those who have undergone some type of nuclear medical treatment.
-These treatments may include the ingestion or injection of radioactive substances that remain measureable for several days after treatment.
+These treatments may include the ingestion or injection of radioactive substances which may be measurable for several days after treatment.

-Certain minerals dug from the ground or trace amounts of radioactive material distributed uniformly throughout a load are naturally radioactive.
+Other materials are naturally radioactive, such as certain minerals dug from the ground, or trace amounts of radioactive material distributed uniformly throughout a load.

-Meter readings registering above background and activated alarm indicators may commonly be caused by either of the conditions just described.
-However, careful survey should be performed to limit the cause of the high reading to one of the described conditions or to a particular area of high radiation ("hot-spot").
+Meter readings above background and activated alarm indicators may be caused by either one of these situations.
+A careful survey should be performed to narrow the cause to one of these situations or a particular area of high radiation ("hot-spot").